hka-vis-soa/hska-vis-msa/README.md

 2. `./gradlew build`
 3. `docker-compose up`

-To stop the application simply write `docker-compose` down
+To stop the application simply write `docker-compose down`.

 ## Add more microservices
 1. Create a new directory in the root directory **hska-vis-msa**.